How To Pick The Best App Keywords

 - If your app is available in several languages, make sure to submit keywords covering these languages.

-Keywords’ performance is measureable.
+Keywords’ performance is measurable.
 Here are some major tools to track your search rankings, analyze your keywords, choose better keywords, and get updates about your competitors.

 - MobileDevHQ: All-in-one app store ASO tool, covering keywords suggestions.